 Update on Ongoing Tool and Demo work

 There was an update on the GUI tool that James and Dave are collaborating on.
-James got formal request out to Wisconsin to move money around for Ralph Grove’s work on the tool.
+James is working with the sponsored program office at JMU to formaly request a budget change to hire a computer science faculty member to work on the tool.

 Mike sent out information from Giovanni Tummarello <giovanni.tummarello@deri.org> on the first release of SparQLed: Data assisted SPARQL editor available OpenSource